 Online sportsbooks are all privy to all of their bettors betting history.
 As such, they know which accounts likely belong to “sharps,” or professional bettors.
 Usually, the sharps have a higher volume of bets as well as a sizeable bankroll to back their accounts up.
 They aren’t too hard to spot.

-Knowing where the majority of “smart” money is going on a certain game has been known to affect sportsbooks lines.
+Knowing where the majority of “smart” money is going on a certain game has been known to influence sportsbooks lines.
 Sportsbooks engage in line movement in order to discourage more bets on the same side as the “sharps,” who often exhibit a higher than average winning percentage.

 Sometimes, when the line moves after the “sharp” money falls on a certain side, people are inclined to bet on the same side as the “sharps,” even at odds that are less favorable than what they were initially released at.
 This can be an advantageous strategy for beginner bettors who are willing to monitor the lines closely.
 By doing so, beginners can rely on the knowledge and expertise of “sharps,” who always do their research.